Sun Park: Career

-Park graduated from the University of Texas at Austin with a Bachelor of Business Administration, Finance.
-She later appeared in the Brisbane and Sydney seasons of Mamma Mia!.
-Before her stint with Hi-5, she toured with the live act BPM - Beats Per Minute that fused funk, rock, jazz and hip hop music, and worked with the Australian band Rogue Traders, alongside the now very successful Natalie Bassingthwaighte.
+Park appeared in the Brisbane and Sydney seasons of Mamma Mia!.
+Before her stint with Hi-5, she toured with the live act BPM - Beats Per Minute that fused funk, rock, jazz and hip hop music, and worked with the Australian band Rogue Traders, alongside Natalie Bassingthwaighte.

 In 2006, she was hired as a temporary replacement for entertainer Kathleen de Leon Jones in the children's entertainment group Hi-5, and was announced as a permanent replacement in 2007 when de Leon Jones confirmed she would not be returning to the group.
 In December 2008, Park announced that she would be leaving Hi-5 after less than three years with the group in order to concentrate on settling down and starting a family.
 She also expressed that she felt she was only ever meant to be a temporary replacement for Kathleen.
 Park's final performance with the group was at the 2008 Carols by Candlelight.

+In 2021, Park was named in the cast for ABC drama Troppo.

 Personal life

 Park told the media in 2008 that she was going to settle down and focus on starting a family after finishing her work with Australian children's entertainment group Hi-5.
-She announced plans to marry in 2009 and that year, she married business development worker Nathan Pezzimenti.
+In 2009 she married business development worker Nathan Pezzimenti.